Fast Bayesian inference for spatial mean-parameterized Conway-Maxwell-Poisson models: Spatial mean-parameterized COMP models

-The Conway--Maxwell--Poisson (COMP) distribution \citep{Conway1962} is a two-parameter generalization of the Poisson distribution that allows for under-dispersion (variance less than the mean), equi-dispersion (variance equals the mean), and over-dispersion (variance greater than the mean).
-A count variable $Y$ is said to follow the COMP($\lambda$, $\nu$) distribution if $Y$'s probability mass function (pmf) is
+The COMP distribution is a two-parameter generalization of the Poisson distribution.
+A count variable $Y$ is said to follow the COMP($\lambda$, $\nu$) distribution if $Y$'s probability mass function (pmf) is given by